Communications Technology

 Online Communications Technology Programs

-In the 2018-2019 academic year, 48 schools offered some type of communications technology program.
+In 2020-2021, 52 schools offered a communications tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |